 Ionised Serum Calcium

 Following your appointment, a summary of your consultation with recommendations will be emailed to you.
-Correspondence will also be sent to your Treating Doctor on request.
-Clients are encouraged to stay in touch via email – basic weekly email support is provided for a few weeks following each consultation.
-If more detailed support is required, a further follow up (or short review) consultation will be recommended.
+Correspondence will be sent to your Treating Doctor on request.
+Clients are encouraged to stay in touch via email – basic email support is provided for the week following each consultation to help you implement recommendations.
+Review appointments will be booked to monitor progress and adjust recommendations to help you achieve your goals.
+If you have additional questions or experience an unexpected change in symptoms in between appointments, please contact us so we can move your appointment forward and address your queries as soon as possible.